emacsmirror/rope-read-mode/README.md

 ## Benefits<a id="orgheadline2"></a>

--   `rope-read-mode` often allows fluent reading by finding the start of the next line easily.
+-   Chill.  `rope-read-mode` often allows fluent reading by finding the start of the next line easily.
 -   Have an alternative view on text.
--   Have fun.

 ## Price<a id="orgheadline3"></a>

-Typically you need to invest some time to learn to read upside-down lines.
+Typically you need to invest some time to learn to read upside-down lines easily.

-# Usage<a id="orgheadline6"></a>
+# Usage<a id="orgheadline7"></a>

-Type `M-x rope-read-mode` in a buffer and see how the transformation performs.
+Type `M-x rope-read-mode` in a buffer and see how the transformation performs starting from the cursor position (aka as 'point').

 Interrupt `rope-read-mode` any time with `C-g`.
 Type `M-x rope-read-mode` again or press 'q' to leave the mode.